 Individuals who are asexual, or do not experience sexual attraction to anyone of any gender, make up about 1 percent of the population.
 Asexual individuals are not necessarily celibate and can still enjoy healthy relationships.
 Asexuality is sometimes called the ‘invisible orientation’ and does not get the kind of exposure that gay, lesbian, or transgender individuals do.
 As a result, many asexual individuals feel ignored or disbelieved.
 However, asexuality is a recognized and legitimate sexual orientation, and asexual individuals, just like any other members of the LGBT community, are protected against employment discrimination by state and federal laws.

 LGBT discrimination in the workplace, including asexual discrimination, is unfortunately a prevalent problem in New Jersey despite increased societal acceptance of LGBT individuals in recent years.
 According to Catalyst, 22% of LGBT Americans have not been paid equally or promoted at the same rate as their peers, almost half (46%) are closeted in the workplace, and over half (53%) have heard jokes, slurs, or stereotypes at work.
-With offices in Red Bank, NJ and Marlton, NJ the employment discrimination lawyers at McOmber McOmber & Luber, P.C. are dedicated to fighting for the rights of the asexual community.
+With offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA the employment discrimination lawyers at McOmber McOmber & Luber, P.C. are dedicated to fighting for the rights of the asexual community.

 Protections Against Asexual Discrimination in the Workplace Under NJ State Law